MithunChowda/hacktrekweb/README.md

 CLONE THE REPOSITORY:

     git clone https://github.com/MithunChowda/hacktrekweb
-now change the directory to where the app is located and run it using burp suit as it is required in tghe furthur steps
+now change the directory to where the app is located and run it using burp suit as it is required in the furthur steps

+# Back end

+## XAMP
+open the xamp app and run the backend which is the **apache** and **MYSQL**

 check out the vulnurabilities to learn how to bypass them ;)